SQL Advanced Notebook

 GROUP BY station_code;

-CUME_DIST() returns the fraction of rows at or below the current row.
-Unlike PERCENT_RANK, it never returns 0 — the lowest row still has a value > 0.
+CUME_DIST() returns the share of rows at or below the current row.
+Unlike PERCENT_RANK, it never returns 0 — even the lowest row has a value greater than 0.

 | Function | Range | Lowest row | Highest row |